madtank/nova-act-mcp/README.md

 This will include additional diagnostic information in the responses.

+## Contributing

+We welcome contributions to improve nova-act-mcp!
+Here's how you can help:

+### Getting Started with Development

+1. Fork the repository
+2. Create a feature branch: `git checkout -b feature-name`
+3. Make your changes and add tests if applicable
+4. Run tests to ensure your changes work correctly
+5. Commit your changes: `git commit -m 'Add some feature'`
+6. Push to the branch: `git push origin feature-name`
+7. Submit a pull request

+### Development Guidelines

+- Follow the existing code style and naming conventions
+- Write clear, commented code with meaningful variable/function names
+- Include documentation for any new features
+- Add tests for new functionality
+- Update the README if necessary

+### Reporting Issues

+If you find a bug or have a feature request, please create an issue on the repository.
+Include:

+- A clear description of the issue or feature request
+- Steps to reproduce (for bugs)
+- Expected behavior
+- Actual behavior
+- Environment information (OS, Python version, etc.)

+### Code Reviews

+All submissions require review before being merged.
+We aim to review pull requests promptly and provide constructive feedback.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.